AlexYelisieiev/news-app/README.md

 ## 🌎 Overview

 This is my first training Django project.
-It's a news app that provides basic functionality on most news platforms.
+It's a news app that provides basic functionality found on most news platforms.

 | 'Not logged in' screenshot | 'Article list' screenshot |
 | --- | --- |